 pastor Gary DeLashmutt.
 And here's an

-by pastor Dennis McCallum discussing why the "suffering servant" and
+intriguing essay by pastor Dennis McCallum discussing why the

 Here are questions